MrBlackBrain/AloTechCodingChallenge/README.md

 ## Extracting Data from BigQuery and Data Visualization

+You can find the live site at <https://alo-tech-coding-challenge.vercel.app/>

+## Challenge

 You are required to log into the Google Cloud Console, query a dataset from BigQuery (`bigquery-public-data.bbc_news.fulltext`) and create a function in Google Cloud Functions using Python.
 The function should return the received data in JSON format (Fields